jamespeterschinner/sra_metadata_parser/README.md

 At the time if writing (21/12/2020) this example program parses the entire SRA metadata dump under 15min on a 2.50Ghz i7 processor using ~3mb of RAM under 15min.

+### Aims continued

+I intend to develop this project into a SRA metadata dump -> SQL database program.
+After which I will split of the lower level functionality into another package which will expose an api allowing much more customisation and targeted data extraction, this will be beneficial for those who only want to extract very specific info, which will vastly speed up data extraction time.

 ## Usage

     sra_metadata_parser --file <file> --destination <destination>